githubnetworc/gitgames/README.md

 </h1>

 <p align="center">
- Cool games and more.All rights reserved to Cohen Erickson
+ Cool games and more.
+All rights reserved to Cohen Erickson
 </p>

-- 📈 Play from our **rapidly growing** selection of games
+-tons of games
-- 🏫 **Unblock websites** with our built in web proxy
+-built in search engine
-- 🫣 **Hide from teachers** using the tab cloak setting
+-tab cloaking

 ### Installation